Seisin: Varieties of seisin

-Seisin used in the normal course of events is of two kinds, "in law" and "in deed".
+Seisin is primarily used in two forms, "in law" and "in deed".
 Each carries with it a differing strength of tenure.

-It came to be said later that in the conveyance of a fee by deed of feoffment there must be livery of seisin.

 Seisin in law

-"Livery" (or delivery) by "seisin in law" occurred when the parties to the transaction went within sight of the land to be conveyed and the transferor declared to the recipient that possession had been granted.
-This constituted however only an incomplete conveyance.
+Historically in Feudal Europe, when parties transferred pieces of land, "livery" (or delivery in contract law) by "seisin in law" occurred when the parties went within sight of the land to be conveyed and the transferor declared to the recipient that possession had been granted.
+However, this constituted only an incomplete conveyance.

 Seisin in deed

 By physically entering onto the land the transferee converts or "delivers" his seisin in law into seisin in deed.
 Instead of a physical entry on to the land, sometimes a token of the land (e.g., a turf, or similar) would be handed over ceremoniously, (see "turf and twig"; cf. the handover of "earth and water" by political entities subjecting themselves to the Persian Empire, which thereafter considered their rulers its vassals).
 A tenant seised in deed as well as in law thus had obtained the best legal title to his tenure available.
+It was said that in the conveyance of a fee by deed of feoffment, there must be delivery of seisin.